lmfit/asteval/doc/index.rst

  7. Accessing many object attributes that can provide access to the python interpreter are not allowed.

-The resulting "asteval language" acts very much like miniature version of Python, focused on mathematical calculations, and with noticeable limitations.
-It is the kind of toy programming language you might use to introduce simple scientific programming concepts, but also includes much of the standard Python features to be a reasonably complete language and not too restricted from what someone familiar with Python would expect.
+The resulting "asteval language" is then like miniature version of Python, focused on mathematical calculations, and with noticeable limitations.
+It is the kind of programming language you might use to introduce simple scientific programming concepts, but also includes much of the standard Python syntax and features.
+This makes Asteval suitable as an embedded "macro language" in a larger application that may want to provide some limited, controlled scripting capabilities.

 Because asteval is designed for evaluating user-supplied input, safety against malicious or incompetent user input is an important concern.